WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Productivity.md

 # Productivity

-Developers use to work with many branches at the same time because during any single day they review others' pull requests, try new crazy things, work on new features/bug-fixes and also fix somebody elses' PRs.
+Developers work with many branches at the same time because during any single day they review others' pull requests, try new crazy things, work on new features/bug-fixes and also fix somebody else's PRs.
 All this forces a combination of `git stash [pop|save]`, `git fetch`, `git checkout [-f]` and again `git stash [pop|apply]`.
-No matter if this is done by command line or with a tool the problem of having only one copy of the code is a ugly constrain.
+No matter if this is done by command line or with a tool the problem of having only one copy of the code is an ugly constrain.

 ## Wasabi Wallet folders organization (suggestion)